theplatapi/ClimateStationVisualizer/README.md

     * [x] Prevent spaces in search from play/pause control
     * [x] Make frustum width wide enough on all aspect ratios
         * It's too narrow when window is taller than it is wide
-    * [ ] Add station names to stations without city or country
+    * [x] Add station names to stations without city or country
     * [x] Center loading wheel
     * [ ] Add latency to D3 transitions
+        * Too difficult with little reward
 19. Performance v3
     * Get the selector drawing to stay above 30 fps
-    * [ ] Use referenceProperty for station billboards
     * [ ] Find better way to hide non-visible stations
         * This must be re-enabled to give selector on screen as much resources as possible
     * [ ] Speed up selector drawing
         * Selector is slow as soon as it's drawn.
 It doesn't matter what size or if we're testing points for intersecting it onClockTick.
 Something about drawing it makes the frame rate plummet.
         * Try just drawing selector in sandcastle and see how frame rate is impacted.
+    * [ ] Use referenceProperty for station billboards
     * [ ] Research using primitive instead of entity for disablePick and cull=false
 20. Find memory leak
     * Currently, only 1 major GC event for an entire run.
 Can get worse though when we load tiles on zoom